CCTPS/UK/README.md

 # Who Are We
 This respository was setup by a group of academics and researchers who have a particular interest in privacy and security, speciically as it applies to the contact tracing apps being proposed by various governments.
 We hope the information collected here may also help inform the wider public so that they can make a reasoned judgement about the risks to their privacy posed by the UK app, and if that privacy risk is one worth taking for the public health benefits it delivers.

-Prompted by evience given in the [UK Parliament's Select Committee on Scinece and Technology](https://committees.parliament.uk/committee/135/science-and-technology-committee-commons/news/146111/committee-holds-evidence-session-on-the-easing-of-coronavirus-lockdown-measures/) a number of academics and researchers drafted and signed an [open letter](Joint%20Statement.pdf).
-This respositiory is intended to capture what is learned as a result.
+Prompted by evience given in the [UK Parliament's Select Committee on Scinece and Technology](https://committees.parliament.uk/committee/135/science-and-technology-committee-commons/news/146111/committee-holds-evidence-session-on-the-easing-of-coronavirus-lockdown-measures/) a number of academics and researchers in the fields of privacy, security and cryptography drafted and signed an [open letter](Joint%20Statement.pdf).
+The majority of the signatories are not epidemiologsts or public health epxerts.
+However, it is important to continue to scrutinise the privacy and security aspect sof this app regardless of what the epidemiologosts and public health experts say is required.

+This respositiory is intended to capture what is learned as a result of the .

 # Press Following Open Letter
 Following publication of the [open letter](Joint%20Statement.pdf) on Wednesday 29th April 2020, the subject was covered in a number of media outlets.
 A few examples are given below (apologies as some behind paywalls over which we have no control):
 1. [The Register](https://www.theregister.co.uk/2020/04/29/academics_open_letter_nhs_coronavirus_app/)